swymmwys/funkflow-frontend-study/readme.md

 - You can choose either the simple or advanced version based on your experience level
 - This task reflects real project requirements from our backlog
-- Focus on stable code over perfect visual implementation
+- Focus on stable and extendable code over perfect visual implementation

 ## Task Description